 What Is Schwabacher Landing In Grand Teton?

-Grand Teton’s famous Snake River meanders at a perfect angle for exquisite natural mountain reflections at eye level (or tripod level).
+Grand Teton’s picturesque Snake River meanders at a perfect angle for exquisite natural mountain reflections at eye level (or tripod level).

 The most iconic reflections are limited to the first quarter mile from the parking lot but you can hike the full 1.8 miles out-and-back trail along the banks of the river for solitude and different perspectives.

 Grand Teton is one of the most attractive and best USA national parks, and this stunning spot at Schwabacher Landing is a favorite among visitors.

 Why Visit At Sunrise?

 Sunrise is the time to be active in Grand Teton national park to capture the essence of what make this such a popular environment for photographers.